gyselroth/docxBox/README.md

 * ``<ARGUMENT>``: Argument(s) for respective command, same as in non-batch mode
 * When a command has no arguments (e.g. ``lorem``), an empty array must be given though (E.g.: ``{"lorem":[]}``)
+* Arguments for markup-configuration of generic document elements can be given as nested JSON

 ##### Example: Replace string by heading-1 followed by table containing images

 **Templating sequence:**